 Jen McDonough has been a First Grade teacher and part-time literacy coach for the past 17 years.
-She is the co-author of A Place for Wonder: Reading and Writing Nonfiction in the Primary Grades with Georgia Heard and co-author of Conferring with Young Writers: What to do When you Don’t Know What to Do with Kristin Ackerman (Stenhouse).
+She is the co-author of A Place for Wonder: Reading and Writing Nonfiction in the Primary Grades with Georgia Heard (Stenhouse, 2008) and co-author of Conferring with Young Writers: What to do When You Don’t Know What to Do with Kristin Ackerman (Stenhouse, 2016).
 Jen presents to teachers across the country on reading and writing topics and is excited about her new role as a K-4 Literacy Specialist at The Pine School in Hobe Sound, Florida.

 Contributor: Heather McKay (@HeatherMMcKay)

 Heather has taught in public and private schools in Calgary, Alberta (Canada) over the last 20 years.
 She is currently serving K-12 students and schools through her position as a literacy specialist with the Calgary Board of Education.
 Heather continues to be drawn to the wonder of literacy and learning in all of its evolving forms.

 Dana Murphy is an instructional coach in Woodridge, IL.
 She is a contributing writer at Choice Literacy and Lead Literacy.
 She lives in the south suburbs of Chicago with her husband and two daughters.

 Contributor: Michelle Olson (@molson414, Books on the Back Porch)